Samin100/WebAssign-Calculator/README.md

-# WebAssign-Calculator
+# Info
-Simple script to calculate my average Calc II WebAssign grades.
+This is a simple script to calculate my average Calc II WebAssign grades.